How Long Do Traffic Tickets Stay on Your Record in Florida?

 License Status: Whether your license is valid, suspended, or revoked, and any restrictions.

-Traffic Convictions: A running list of every moving violation where you were found guilty.
+Traffic Convictions: A running list of moving violations where you were found guilty.

-Points on Your License: The specific number of points you received for each infraction.
+Points on Your License: The number of points received for each infraction.

-Accident Reports: Details on any crashes you’ve been involved in, particularly if a citation was issued.
+Accident Reports: Details on crashes you’ve been involved in, particularly if a citation was issued.

-DUI Convictions: Any alcohol or drug-related driving offenses, which remain on your record for a very long time.
+DUI Convictions: Alcohol or drug-related driving offenses, which remain on your record for a very long time.

 A clean driving record is a significant asset.
-It indicates you’re a responsible driver, which can lead to lower insurance rates and fewer legal complications.
-Keeping it clean should always be a priority.
+It can lead to lower insurance rates and fewer legal complications.

 The points on your license are especially critical.
 Accumulating too many in a short period can lead to an automatic license suspension.
-If you want to better understand how this all works, check out our guide on navigating Florida's points system.
-Our practice focuses on traffic defense, and we aim to help you protect your record.
+If you want to better understand how this works, check out our guide on navigating Florida's points system.

 Attorney Advertisement.
 Office in Broward.
 Past results do not guarantee future outcomes.